tryretool/legal/pages/agreements/customer-terms-of-service.md

 ### Credits

-Any credits that may accrue to Customer's account (for example, from a promotion), will expire following expiration or termination of the applicable Contract, will have no currency or exchange value, and will not be transferable or refundable.
+Some Services subscription plans may include a limited quantity of credits that may be applied towards your use of specific products or features.
+Credits must be used within their designated period of validity and will not roll over.
+All credits will expire following expiration or termination of the applicable Contract.
+Credits will have no currency or exchange value, and will not be transferable or refundable.

 ## OUR RESPONSIBILITIES